Introduction

 Data received via a Connector, regardless of protocol, is considered to be untrusted with the exception of:

-Clients are responsible for the consequences of the data they present to Tomcat.
-If a client presents a malformed request that Tomcat processes as per the specification for configured protocol, then any security impact to the client is the client's responsibility.
+All clients (including reverse proxies) are responsible for the consequences of the data they present to Tomcat.
+If a client presents a (potentially malformed) request that Tomcat processes as per the specification for the configured protocol, then any security impact to the client is the client's responsibility.

 Clustering